 Let me know what you think!

-With an affiliate program we are back to an equal footing.
-You are no longer asking for a favor, but offering a business transaction, so you don’t have to sound as “beggy”.
+With an affiliate program, we are back on equal footing.
+You are no longer asking for a favor, but offering a business deal.
 Tell your prospects about the product and the terms, be transparent, highlight your biggest advantage, and let them decide.

 Hi [THEIR NAME],